 Practicing artists of all backgrounds and at any stage of their career are eligible to apply for a Loghaven residency.
 The chief criteria for selection are artistic excellence and creative potential.
 Loghaven does not discriminate on the basis of race, age, religion, gender expression, sexual orientation, national origin, citizenship status, marital status, veteran status, medical conditions including HIV, or sensory, physical, or mental disability.
 It actively seeks to assemble diverse cohorts.
 International artists and artists currently enrolled in a degree-seeking program are not eligible.
-Artists must be at least twenty-one years old and live more than two hours away from Knoxville.
+Artists must be at least twenty-one years old and live more than 120 miles away from Knoxville.
 This distance requirement is designed to ensure that artists are able to be fully immersed in their residency experience and able to take advantage of the retreat-style environment.

 We invite applicants in the creation stage of their specified project or work cycle to apply in the following disciplines: